Individualist anarchism: American individualist anarchism

 Tucker's two socialisms were the state socialism which he associated to the Marxist school and the libertarian socialism that he advocated.
 What those two schools of socialism had in common was the labor theory of value and the ends, by which anarchism pursued different means.

 The egoist form of individualist anarchism, derived from the philosophy of Max Stirner, supports the individual doing exactly what he pleases—taking no notice of God, state, or moral rules.
 To Stirner, rights were spooks in the mind, and he held that society does not exist but "the individuals are its reality"—he supported property by force of might rather than moral right.
 Stirner advocated self-assertion and foresaw "associations of egoists" drawn together by respect for each other's ruthlessness.
 Another important tendency within individualist anarchist currents emphasizes individual subjective exploration and defiance of social conventions.
 Individualist anarchist philosophy attracted "amongst artists, intellectuals and the well-read, urban middle classes in general".

 Anarchist historian George Woodcock wrote of individualist anarchism's tendency to distrust co-operation beyond the bare necessities for an ascetic life.

 European individualist anarchism

-Anti-syndicalist polemics and joining of the anarchist movement by Raymond Callemin, one of the main members of the Bonnot gang in his Memoirs (1911-1913 ?)
+Anti-capitalist and anti-syndicalist polemics and joining of the anarchist movement by Raymond Callemin, one of the main members of the Bonnot gang in his Memoirs (1911-1913?)

 In Europe, the tendency emerged later, during the 1880s and 1890s.
 Although it emerged later chronologically, this tendency generally did not exhibit causal links with previous American individualist anarchism, at least during its initial period.
+It emerged in the European labour movement of the time.

 Before being theorized, the first European individualists, particularly in France, were often militants involved in illegalism or insurrectionarism.
-Within these circles, French individualist anarchism gradually took shape.
+Within these circles, European individualist anarchism gradually took shape.
 In general, anarchists of this tendency shared several intellectual positions identified by Carl Frayne in their thesis regarding the French individualist tendency: